-Chance constrained optimization has also been discussed recently in relation to the Unit Commitment problem, which concerns discrete-time planning for operation of large generation units on the scale of hours-to-months, so as to account for the long-term wind-farm generation uncertainty [42, 47, 50].
+Chance constrained optimization has also been discussed recently in relation to the Unit Commitment problem, which concerns discrete-time planning for operation of large generation units on the scale of hours-to-months, so as to account for the long-term wind-farm generation uncertainty [43, 51, 53].

 1.5.
 Uncertain power sources.
-The physical assumptions behind our model of uncertainty are as follows.
-Independence of fluctuations at different sites is due to the fact that the wind farms are sufficiently far away from each other.
+In our model we assume independence of wind power fluctuations at different sites; this is justified by the fact that the wind farms are sufficiently far away from each other.
 For the typical OPF time span of 15 min and typical wind speed of 10m/s, fluctuations of wind at the farms more than 10km apart are not correlated.
-We also rely on the assumption that transformations from wind to power at different wind farms is not correlated.

-To formulate and calibrate our models, we make simplifying assumptions that are approximately consistent with our general physics understanding of fluctuations in atmospheric turbulence; in particular we assume Gaussianity of ω_i^2 .
-We will also assume that only a standard weather forecast (coarse-grained on minutes and kilometers) is available, and no systematic spillage of wind in its transformation to power is applied3.
+We make additional simplifying assumptions that are approximately consistent with our general physics understanding of fluctuations in atmospheric turbulence; in particular we assume Gaussianity of $\omega_i$ .
+We will also assume that only a standard weather forecast (coarse-grained on minutes and kilometers) is available, and no systematic spillage of wind in its transformation to power is applied.